nater1067/Blog/source/_posts/2014-09-22-behavior-driven-development-with-behat.markdown

 bin/behat
 {% endcodeblock %}

+Behat is now using a headless browser to confirm whether our app adheres to the steps we've defined in the .feature files.
 We should see our stories outputted to the terminal.
-If everything works we should see a lot of green, and a summary of successful scenarios and steps.
+If everything works we should see a lot of green, and a summary of successful scenarios and steps.<br />

+The completed source code can be found on the behat branch of the Shop-Top repository on GitHub here: https://github.com/nater1067/Shop-Top/tree/behat .

+<h2>What Comes Next</h2>
+Now that you've got Behat running successfully within a Symfony 2 application, it's time to get your hands dirty with more advanced test behavior-driven design.
+You've seen very simple examples of Behat tests, but Behat can do so much more than check simple forms.
+Try adding bundle-specific features with the Symfony 2 Behat bundle.
+Add some tests which check front-end functionality such as AJAX features.
+Tons of information can be found in the Behat docs at http://docs.behat.org .<br />

+Have an improvement for this post?
+What additional Behat functionality would you like included in this post?
+Please comment below.